-The enterprise alert system you choose for your organization could have a large impact on how effectively you can respond to any type of crisis, whether it’s a cybersecurity breach or a global pandemic.
+The critical communications product you choose for your organization could have a large impact on how effectively you can respond to any type of crisis, whether it’s a cybersecurity breach or a global pandemic.

-Here are five core pillars of a notification system that enterprises should consider as they evaluate their existing system or look for a new one.
+Here are five core pillars of a critical communications product that enterprises should consider as they evaluate their existing system or look for a new one.

-A strong enterprise alert system should offer detailed reporting and analytics so your organization can meet any legal requirements, increase transparency across departments, and evaluate and improve future business continuity and disaster response plans.
+A strong critical communications system should offer detailed reporting and analytics so your organization can meet any legal requirements, increase transparency across departments, and evaluate and improve future business continuity and disaster response plans.